tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 This quote resonates with me because I went through the exact same journey - struggling to charge well for my time when I viewed myself as a freelancer or self-employed.
 Once I started using the word consultant (and started to actually believe it!)
 I felt more comfortable charging more for my work.

-For me personally I think not in terms of Tom Critchlow sending you this invoice, but in terms of *my consulting business* sending you this invoice{% include tufte-sn.html id="yesand" content="I wrestled with a professional identity a while back in this post <a href='https://tomcritchlow.com/2016/08/01/brand/'>Why I've decided not to launch a brand for my consulting work</a>.
-While I decided not to create a website and ‘branding’ for this agency called Yes, and… I did end up forming an LLC and use that construct on all my invoices." %}.
+For me personally I think not in terms of Tom Critchlow sending you this invoice, but in terms of *my consulting business* sending you this invoice[^yesand].

+[^yesand]: I wrestled with a professional identity a while back in this post [Why I've decided not to launch a brand for my consulting work](https://tomcritchlow.com/2016/08/01/brand/).
+While I decided not to create a website and ‘branding’ for this agency called Yes, and… I did end up forming an LLC and use that construct on all my invoices.

 How do you develop your own capitalist construct?
 It will vary from industry to industry.
 For me, it’s as simple as leaning on the word “consultant”.
 For others, creating a “studio” branding might be the construct needed to charge well.

-The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use){% include tufte-sn.html id="timemoney" content="Interestingly, <a href='https://www.thecut.com/2019/02/why-freelancing-creates-anxiety-about-money.html'>studies have shown</a> that trading your time for money leads to taking less pleasure in leisure activity.
+The worst thing to do is to let your personal identity be the thing that does the billing (regardless of whether it comes from “your name LLC” or not, don’t let your **personal identity** be the construct you use)[^timemoney].

+[^timemoney]: Interestingly, [studies have shown](https://www.thecut.com/2019/02/why-freelancing-creates-anxiety-about-money.html) that trading your time for money leads to taking less pleasure in leisure activity.
 I think a professional label and construct can help alleviate this problem slightly.
 Also a good reminder to not charge hourly!
-Day rates are better." %}.
+Day rates are better.

 <span class="contributor">TS: Note that even within our professional construct, different situations call for different behaviors.
 It can be helpful to think of each of these as a micro-label: the me who deals with difficult client stakeholders; the me who can ask to raise my rates; the me who is good at networking; the me who can give a great sales pitch.</span>